RampageFTW/RestaurantApiProject/README.md

 # insight•full

-The insight•full app allows you to track your meditation sessions and add insights on how your session went.
-You can then view your practice over time and read your journal of insights gained during your sessions.
+The Restaurant app allows you to search restaurants in the city you are interested and by the type of food you are craving.

 ### Working Prototype